Climber1705/image-processing-api/docs/TROUBLESHOOTING.md

 - Run tests locally to see detailed error messages: `pytest -v`
 - Check test coverage report: `pytest --cov=app --cov-report=html`
 - Review `htmlcov/index.html` to see which code is not covered
-- Ensure all test dependencies are installed: `pip install -r requirements.txt`
+- Ensure all test dependencies are installed: `pip install -e ".[test]"`
 - Check that test files are in the correct location (`tests/` directory)

 ## Logs Not Appearing